 ESXi 5.0 and 5.1 all worked fine with the common Realtek 8111/8168 series of network adapters, typically found in a variety of consumer-class motherboards.
-What to do in the home lab?
-Suddenly you can’t even install ESXi, even though you have a perfectly workable system that happens to already have Realtek onboard.
-Such as my very own vZilla?
-Yes, with 5.5, you’ll get the dreaded “No compatible network adapter found please consult Hardware Compatibility Guide for supported adapters” message.
-Even though you likely won’t find this chipset on the HCL, this article gets you clear of that hurtle, offering two approaches.
+What to do for ESXi 5.5 in the home lab?
+Suddenly you can't even install ESXi, even though you have a perfectly workable system that happens to already have Realtek on board.
+Such as my very own vZilla.
+Yes, with 5.5, you'll get the dreaded “No compatible network adapter found please consult Hardware Compatibility Guide for supported adapters” message.
+Even though you likely won't find this chipset on the HCL, and you have no official support from VMware on Realtek, this article may help get you clear of the installer hurtle, offering two distinct approaches.

 How's simply adding the driver from 5.1 back into your installer ISO image sound.
 You know, the driver that VMware has apparently taken away from 5.5.
 While this fix could be seen as a slight hack, it's hardly dangerous, and can be convenient if you just want something that works.
 You're likely unsupported in the home lab anyway.
 You're basically just front-loading a VIB (driver bundle) that VMware's own procedure talks you through the same approach, Installing async drivers on ESXi 5.x (2005205), Jul 24, 2013.
 It's just that the VIB is about a year old, and hasn't been tested by VMware on ESXi 5.